paramraghavan/sparksql-awsglue/handbook/quick_review.md

 ### "Should I use Broadcast Join?"

 ```
-Is one table < 1GB?
+Is one table < spark.sql.autoBroadcastJoinThreshold?
-├─ YES → BROADCAST JOIN (no shuffle, 10-100x faster) ✅
+├─ Default threshold: 10MB
+├─ Can increase: spark.conf.set("spark.sql.autoBroadcastJoinThreshold", "500mb")
+│
+├─ If < 10MB → ALWAYS broadcast (automatic or explicit)
+├─ If 10MB-500MB → Broadcast if memory allows
+├─ If 500MB-2GB → Consider broadcast if enough executor memory (test first!)
-└─ NO → SORT-MERGE JOIN (default, both shuffled)
+└─ If > 2GB → Use SORT-MERGE JOIN (both shuffled)

+EXAMPLE:
+├─ small table: 5MB → Use broadcast (< 10MB default)
+├─ medium table: 200MB → Increase threshold to 500MB, then broadcast
+└─ large table: 2GB → Shuffle only (can't broadcast)
 ```

 ### "Why is my job slow?"